trailyy/gt-sdk/README.md

 # gt-sdk
-  Base SDK for the game Growtopia
+  Internal cheat framework for the game Growtopia

 # Warning
   The base is not up to date with the latest Growtopia version